This post may contain affiliate links. Please see our disclosure policy.

 Vegetables – A few of my favorite vegetable sides that pair well are simple green beans, roasted mashed cauliflower, and cauliflower in cheese sauce.

-Starches - Boursin mashed potatoes are probably my favorite side, but even simple roasted potatoes are delicious.
-For a pasta, try my mascarpone pasta or mozzarella alfredo which both have mild flavors that won't overwhelm the fish.
+For a pasta, try my mascarpone pasta or mozzarella alfredo which both have mild flavors that won’t overwhelm the fish.
 Warm bread is also wonderful here.

-Greens - My favorite simple salad is this Butter lettuce salad, but for a great summer side, try the peach burrata salad with a basil vinaigrette.
+Greens – My favorite simple salad is this butter lettuce salad, but for a great summer side, try the peach burrata salad with a basil vinaigrette.

 Easy Fish Recipes